Language selection

 The licensee must demonstrate compliance with the RHP requirements set by the Commission.

 CNSC staff follow a compliance plan that aligns with the licensee’s planned activities and schedule.
-CNSC site staff conduct inspections, technical reviews, and surveillance and monitoring activities, which help inform staff recommendations on the removal of each RHP.
+CNSC site staff conduct inspections, technical reviews, and surveillance and monitoring activities, which help staff verify that the licensee has met all the pre-requisites established by the Commission to release each RHP.

 Removing regulatory hold points

 Licensees are responsible for submitting documentation known as completion assurance documentation for each RHP.
-CNSC staff share the completion assurance along with their recommendations with the Commission or a designated officer for the removal of the RHPs.
+CNSC staff verify the completion assurance documentation, along with independent inspections and assessments, which confirms that the criteria for removing a hold point have been met and there are no safety issues.

-Licensees cannot proceed past any RHPs without approval from the Commission or a designated officer.
+Licensees cannot proceed past any RHPs without approval from the Commission.

 New reactor facilities